nturley/intro2vivado/README.md

 ## Source Files
 The first thing that you need to understand about in FPGA designs are your source files.
 You have two types of source files.
 Your HDL which defines the logic and your constraints.

 The most important constraints that a simple FPGA design needs are pin locations.
 You obviously can't use whichever pins you want.
 If you want to blink an LED, you'll need to know which pin is connected to the LED.
 Usually if you buy a dev board, the board vendor will provide you with a constraint file that tells you where all of the pins are.
+If they don't, then they usually provide you with a schematic of the board and you'll have to write it yourself from scratch.
+Which isn't very fun.
 Constraint files in Vivado have the extension XDC.
 The syntax of an XDC file is TCL (the scripting language).
 Vivado will essentially just execute your XDC file like a TCL script to assign pin locations to your signals.
 If the only thing that we want to do is to blink an LED then we probably only need a clock and an LED pin.
 We can delete the rest of the constraints.

 To blink some lights on our arty board we need the following constraint file.